 K-Junction Solar

-York County can improve the environment and bring in millions of dollars for roads, schools, and first responders by supporting reasonable regulations for safe solar development.
+York County can create business opportunities that will bring in millions of dollars for roads, schools, and first responders by supporting reasonable regulations for safe solar development.

 Protect private property rights